imagineLife/big-site/content/k8s/examples/a-node-app.md

 Now, node can run the process in the directory.
 Also, container tooling like docker and/or podman in this case can use the Dockerfile in the directory to create an image!

-### Write The Direction to Create The Image in the Dockerfile
+### Write The Directions to Create The Image in the Dockerfile
 Fill out the dockerfile.
 The dockerfile contains directions on how to create an image from the directory.
 This tells "container-land" (_a joke_) how to make an image.